Marco Rubio Blames Russian Bots And Trolls For Pushing ‘Clinton Body Count’ After Jeffrey Epstein’s Death

 — Raw Story (@RawStory) August 11, 2019

-Attorney General William Barr has announced a federal investigation into Epstein’s death.
+Attorney General William Barr announced a federal investigation into Epstein’s death.

 If you or someone you know is in crisis, please call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255) or contact the Crisis Text Line by texting TALK to 741741.
 For readers outside the U.S., visit Suicide.org or Befrienders Worldwide for international resources you can use to find help.